castep-docs/workshop/docs/workshop/02_bands_dos.md

 * [Grace](http://plasma-gate.weizmann.ac.il/Grace/)  - A 2D plotting program.
 * [Perl](http://www.perl.org) - a scripting language.

-These are available on the Arcus cluster.
+These are available on the virtual machines.

 ## Example files:
 Copy the input files to your home directory